- Alina Selby ’14

 Since returning to Mount Union, Dr. Giese has worked closely with faculty, staff and students to develop a plan for the future, featuring six strategic initiatives: develop a curriculum for the future, foster an engaging campus community, manage strategic enrollment growth, ensure the sustainable management of resources, enhance the diversity of our campus community and broaden the visibility and reputation of the institution.

 Guided by these initiatives, Mount Union has experienced tremendous success.
 Growth in enrollment, the construction of state-of-the-art apartment-style residences for upperclassmen, the opening of the McPherson Academic and Athletic Complex, completion of the Gartner Welcome Center and Engineering and Business Building (including the newly landscaped Academic Mall), the closing of a very successful capital campaign, new programs and civil and mechanical engineering and the launch of the Physician Assistant Studies program are just a few of the many accomplishments the Mount Union has celebrated since Dr. Giese's return to campus in 2005.
-In addition, the institution completed the transition from Mount Union College to the University of Mount Union name and is currently planning for two new academic buildings on campus – a health and medical sciences facility and an addition to the performing arts complex.
+In addition, the institution completed the transition from Mount Union College to the University of Mount Union name and is currently planning for two new academic buildings on campus – a health and medical sciences facility and an addition to the performing arts center.

 President Giese and his wife Sandra take advantage of countless opportunities to engage and support the students of the Mount Union community.
 From student events to music recitals, research presentations to special lectures, the Gieses make every effort to exemplify the University’s commitment to an educational experience that values the personal approach.
 In fact, they often open their home to students.
 At the start of each academic year, all incoming freshmen attend dinners at the house as part of their LS 100 class.
 In addition, organizational leaders, student athletes, members of the Greek community and other student body representatives are welcomed to their home for an array of events that celebrate their successes.